-Before the French Revolution the symbol of the Kingdom of France was the fleur-de-lis.
-In the 20th century the French Republic adopted a coat of arms which appears on the French passports.
-However if the design is part of the National symbols of France, it is not considered an official coat of arms by the French Republic.
+Before the French Revolution, the symbol of the Kingdom of France was the fleur-de-lis.
+In the 20th century, the French Republic adopted a coat of arms that appears on the French passports.
+However, if the design is part of the National symbols of France, it is not considered an official coat of arms by the French Republic.

 The origins of the Coat of Arms of the French Republic

 Before the French Revolution the fleur-de-lis was the royal emblem:

 The existence of a coat of arms in France is due to a request from the United Nations for a national copy from all member states to adorn the assembly hall.
 The design is not recognised by the Constitution and does not have legal status.
 The coat of arms appears on the cover of French passports alongside the words ‘Union Européenne’ and ‘République Française’.

 The French coat of arms is made up of:

 - A wide shield surrounded by a lion-head and an eagle-head.

 - The shield bears the monogram “RF” (République Française).